cherrynoize/dotfiles/.github/README.md

 > Screenshots may not always be up-to-date.
 You can check themes out by running
 > `theme-picker`.

+### 🚀 Features

+> This section is currently a stub.
+Please, come back later...

 ### 🕸️ Old

 <details>